Jacob Stockdale: Professional career

 In 2019–20 he made 13 appearances, all starts, for Ulster, and scored two tries.
 For Ireland, he won five caps in the 2020 Six Nations Championship.
 In 2020-21 he made 14 appearances, all starts, for Ulster, and scored three tries.
 For Ireland, he won five caps three in the 2020 Autumn Nations Cup, one in the 2021 Six Nations Championship, and one against Japan in July 2021.
 In 2021–22, he injured his ankle in Ulster's opening United Rugby Championship match against Glasgow Warriors, which kept him out for the rest of the season, eventually requiring surgery in January 2022.
 He made his 100th appearance for Ulster at the end of the 2022–23 season.
 He was called up to Ireland's preliminary 42-man squad ahead of the 2023 Rugby World Cup, and made his first international start since 2021 against Italy on 5 August 2023.
 He was called up to the Ireland squad for their two-match tour of South Africa in July 2024.

+On 5 February 2026, Stockdale started his first Six Nations Championship match in close to five years when he named in the team to play France.